-5. COURSES, NOT LESSONS, WILL BE TAUGHT

-With students not synchronized with each other, and perhaps some learning over school holidays through 'catch-up' schemes the concept of individual lessons will mean less, and students will need to adapt to longer sequences of tasks.
+5. COURSES, NOT LESSONS, WILL BE TAUGHT With students not synchronized with each other, and perhaps some learning over school holidays through 'catchup' schemes, the concept of individual lessons will mean less, and students will need to adapt to longer sequences of tasks.
 This could have a positive impact in that students would be aware of their overall learning goals over time, rather than just 'getting through' each lesson.

-6. CONTENT WILL COME FROM A WIDER RANGE OF AREAS

-An opportunity that many schools have been exploring in lockdown is to reduce the burden on teachers by bringing together content from a range of sources.
+6. CONTENT WILL COME FROM A WIDER RANGE OF AREAS An opportunity that many schools have been exploring is to reduce the burden on teachers by bringing together content from a range of sources.
 These will include the classroom teachers, but perhaps also a subject expert in the school, external commercial content, or new, free material from the likes of Oak National or BBC Bitesize.
 The challenge for the school is not going to be accessing material but curating it into a coherent structure that children can follow.
+C S READ MORE FROM OUR PARTNER SCHOOLS Read more from our partner schools on how they have used ONVU Learning for lesson observation and teacher self-reflection, to improve their teaching standards and have an impact on student outcomes.